ikushum/100-days-of-Algorithm-Challenge/README.md

 22) **dont_give_5:** The start number and the end number of a region is given as parameter of the function which returns the count of all numbers except numbers with a 5 in it.
 The start and the end number are both inclusive.

-23) **23_sort_inner_letters:** The function sorts the inner content of every word of a string in descending order.
+23) **sort_inner_letters:** The function sorts the inner content of every word of a string in descending order.
 The inner content is the content of a word without first and the last char.

+24) **are_they_same:** Given two arrays a and b, the function comp(a, b) checks whether the two arrays have the "same" elements, with the same multiplicities.
+"Same" means, here, that the elements in b are the elements in a squared, regardless of the order.